Search by name

 If you want to search symbols (types, methods, properties, fields, and so on) - press Shift+Control+Alt+N.

-You can also limit the search to currently loaded assemblies by pressing Shift+Control+N.
+You can also only search for assemblies by pressing Shift+Control+N.

 dotPeek also lets you jump to types and type members in the current file by typing their names after pressing Control+F12.